SamuelRHirst/Bioinformatics/Tutorials/HiFi_Genomics.md

 conda deactivate
 ```
 # Annotation
+If you have reference genomes of closely-related taxa, I highly reccommend using [GeMoMa](http://www.jstacs.de/index.php/GeMoMa).
+Otherwise, you may want to try other annotators such as MAKER, BRAKER2, or Funannotate
 ## Repeat Masking
-This is needed for most annotators.
+This is needed for most annotators (not GeMoMa).
 Hard masking turns repeat elements into N. Soft masking turns repeat elements to lower case letters.
 I used [Repeatmasker](https://www.repeatmasker.org/)
 ```
 #Repeatmasker has its own conda environment - also part of repeatmodeler